Forex trading: part-time earnings or a complete business

 Generally, there is prejudice about Forex as a liable business.
 This is due to valid information not being easily available, but the negative opinions, rarely based on proper trading experience, are being widely spread.
 There are, of course, many instances of fraudulence in Forex.
-For instance, the well documented Wincapita pyramid scheme in Finland, in which investors’ capital was promised to be grown with huge returns, using “some sort of Forex trading”.
+For instance, a well documented Wincapita pyramid scheme in Finland, in which investors’ capital was promised to be grown with huge returns using “some sort of Forex trading”.
 Giving own money to be “multiplied” by another person/company, is the opposite to professional Forex trading with own decisions and actions.
 While having discussions with people about proper Forex trading, I noticed that there is an interest to learn, but no reader-friendly, systematic guide (made by actual trader) available.
 At least not in Finland and rarely in any country, except may be US and UK.

-Experience-based facts about Forex trading
+Practical facts of Forex trading

 - Methodical investment business, not an “easy money” nor a gamble.
 Well considered, own risk/return decisions.

 - Free practice on demo-account; no risk nor commitment.
 Proper demo practice develops a skill base in a couple of months.

 - Could begin with only few hundreds (split into many trades).
 Withdrawals at anytime.
 Only the original investment can be lost.